crystal-lang/crystal-book/syntax_and_semantics/literals/hash.md

 ## Hash-like types

-You can use a special hash literal syntax with other types too, as long as they define an argless `new` method and a `[]=` method:
+You can use a special hash literal syntax with other types too, as long as they define an argument-less `new` method and a `[]=` method:

 ```crystal
 MyType{"foo" => "bar"}